camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/configuration.md

 - `SPRING_CONFIG_ADDITIONAL_LOCATION` to specify an additional configuration file.
 - `SPRING_APPLICATION_JSON` to specify settings in JSON format.

-Details can be found in the Srping documentation.
+Details can be found in the Spring documentation.

 > **Note**
 >